pweingar/FoenixMgr/Readme.md

 5. Download the driver code - official driver releases from MaxLinear (owners of Exar) are [here](https://www.maxlinear.com/support/design-tools/software-drivers).
+   You'll want the USB UART driver for XR21B1411 for Linux.
+The current version is 1D.

 6. Unzip the driver zip file and add a file inside that directory named `dkms.conf` with the following contents (note the version of the driver is `1d` to reflect the most